alinaavanesyan/alina/pages/research.md

 * 11/15/18: presented!
 Here is my <a href="{{ 'assets/content/publications/2018_ESA_talk.pdf' | relative_url }}">presentation</a>.

-* 07/07/18: we are making some good progress, and we've submitted an abstract for our oral presentation (A.
-Avanesyan and W. O. Lamp, "Use of molecular markers for plant DNA to determine host plant usage for potato leafhopper, Empoasca fabae") to the ESA meeting in Vancouver, BC, Canada.
+* 07/07/18: we are making some good progress, and we've submitted an abstract for our oral presentation (A.Avanesyan and W. O. Lamp, "Use of molecular markers for plant DNA to determine host plant usage for potato leafhopper, Empoasca fabae") to the ESA meeting in Vancouver, BC, Canada.

 <h4>Representative publications and presentations:</h4>